 A preset position is a specific pan, tilt, and zoom position stored in your camera's memory.
-You can use preset positions to quickly navigate between different fields of view or to create automated guard tours.
+You can use preset positions to quickly navigate between different fields of view.
+If your device supports guard tours, you can use preset positions to create automated quard tours.

-Create preset position: Create a new preset position based on the current position of your camera.
++Create preset position: Create a new preset position based on the current position of your camera.

 - Thumbnail: Turn on to add a thumbnail image for the preset position. - Name: Enter a name for the preset position. - Home position: Turn on to set this position as your camera's default field of view.
-The home position is marked with - .
+The home position is marked with 句

 Your camera will always have a home position.